-A third VOR experiment demonstrated that the VOR is unaffected by changes in the {\em VOR gain} \cite{MILES80}.
-We will show below this gain corresponds to the parameter $\alpha_h$ in our model.
+It has been demonstrated that the VOR in the light is unaffected by changes in the VOR gain \cite{MILES80}.
 Figure~\ref{fig:VOR3} shows this experimental behavior with our model, where $\alpha_h = 2$ for $t \in [0,15]$ and $\alpha_h = -1$ for $t \in [15,30]$.
-It is clear from the left figure that our model predicts that in steady-state, the VOR is unaffected by changes in the VOR gain.
+It is clear from the left figure that our model predicts that in steady-state, the VOR in the light is unaffected by changes in the VOR gain.

-A fourth experiment investigated transients of the VOR in monkeys \cite{LISBERGERPAVELKO86}.
+An experiment investigating the transients of the VOR in monkeys was reported in \cite{LISBERGERPAVELKO86}.
 It was discovered that the overshoot in the eye velocity to a sudden rotation of the head was larger when the VOR gain is smaller.
 In the experiment, a light spot at $r = 0$ on which the monkey fixates (in another otherwise dark room) is strobed.
 Here we assume the subject attempts to continuously fixate the eyes on a target at $r = 0$, even when the light spot is extinguished.
 The head position is a ramp function: $x_h(t) = 0$ for $t \in [0,1]$ and $x_h(t) = -30 t$ for $t \in [1,5]$, resulting in a head angular velocity of -$30^{\circ}$/s.
 Figure~\ref{fig:VOR5} illustrates that our model recovers the behavior in \cite{LISBERGERPAVELKO86}.
 The blue curve is the eye angular velocity for $\alpha_h = 0.3$, red is with $\alpha_h = 0.5$, and yellow is with $\alpha_h = 0.8$.
-We see clearly that smaller VOR gains results in larger overshoots.
+We see clearly that smaller VOR gains result in larger overshoots.

 In an experiment called {\em VOR cancellation}, the head is rotated involuntarily while the eyes must track a head-fixed target \cite{BUTTNER84}.
 Suppose the head angle is $x_h(t) = a_h \sin ( \beta_h t )$ with $a_h, \beta_h > 0$, and the target angle is $r(t) = x_h(t)$.
 Then the error is given by $e = - x$.
 The role of $u_{imp}$ in this case is to cancel the disturbance $\alpha_h \dot{x}_h$ introduced by the brainstem component $u_b$.
 Figure~\ref{fig:VOR6} illustrates the results for VOR cancellation using our model.
 Particularly, we note that the response amplitude of the brainstem component is not reduced during VOR cancellation, as experimentally confirmed in \cite{BUETTNER79,KELLER75}.